ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 spacetime derivatives of $\delta \phi^a$.

-We compute, using example \ref{BasicFactsAboutVarationalCalculusOnJetBundleOfTrivialVectorBundle}, the total horizontal derivative of $\Theta$ from (eq:StandardThetaForTrivialVectorFieldBundleOnMinkowskiSpacetime) as follows:
+We compute, using example \ref{BasicFactsAboutVarationalCalculusOnJetBundleOfTrivialVectorBundle}, the total horizontal derivative of $\Theta$ from (eqs:StandardThetaForTrivialVectorFieldBundleOnMinkowskiSpacetime) as follows:

 $$
   \begin{aligned}